 - Please provide the vendor's serial number.
 This is typically on the back of a computer, sometimes identified by "SN".

-In order to have a machine on the Department network, you must be able to install, encrypt, and maintain that machine without little or no help from the department technical staff.
+In order to have a machine on the Department network, you must be able to install, encrypt, and maintain that machine with little or no help from the department technical staff.
 In the case of some research groups, there may already be someone able to help you do this, please ask around and list them as the system administrator (7), and yourself as the primary user (8).
 Make sure you copy them on the helpreq.